Snook Agricultural Museum

 Since 1983, the Sussex County Agricultural Society has operated the Snook Agriculture Museum.
 This important component of the Sussex County Farm and Horse Show was built as a memorial to Lafayette farmer and agricultural leader, Jack Snook.
 Since then, it has been operated by the members of the Sussex County Agricultural Society.
 The Snook Agricultural Museum is a must-see for all who want to keep the “farm” in the Farm and Horse Show.
 The museum features a comprehensive collection of antique farm tools from the turn of the 20th century, including several interactive exhibits.

-Play checkers, cool down with ice cold milk, or chat with one of the honest to goodness farmers who are always on hand.
+Play checkers, cool down with ice-cold milk, or chat with one of the honest-to-goodness farmers who are always on hand.
 Daily interactive demonstrations and discussions include weaving, spinning, lace making, gardening hints, woodcarving, and a local wheelwright.
 Fairgoers are invited to shell corn and grind it into cornmeal on an antique sheller/grinder.
-Often during Fair week a local blacksmith will be using a coal fired forge on the porch of the Museum.
+Often during Fair week, a local blacksmith will be using a coal-fired forge on the porch of the Museum.

 Children and adults will be entertained and educated by the memorabilia; artifacts and farm folks who make you feel at home.
 This is good old-fashioned fun for the whole family.
-The museum is open during fair week from 10-10 daily.
+The museum is open during fair week daily.